redhat-openstack/website/source/uncategorized/lbaas.html.md

     # neutron floatingip-create public

-Check to see what floating IP addresses were created:
+Check to see which floating IP addresses were created:

     # neutron floatingip-list --sort-key floating_ip_address --sort-dir asc
     +--------------------------------------+------------------+---------------------+---------+